capacitor-community/firebase-crashlytics/README.md

 See [Add Firebase Crashlytics to your app](https://firebase.google.com/docs/crashlytics/get-started?platform=android#add-sdk) and follow the instructions to set up your app correctly.

+### iOS

+See [Add Firebase Crashlytics to your app](https://firebase.google.com/docs/crashlytics/get-started?platform=ios#add-sdk) and follow the instructions to set up your app correctly.

+Important: Do not attach a debugger at launch.
+It may happen that the dSYM files are not uploaded automatically.
+However, this does not prevent the crash from being displayed in Crashlytics.

 #### Variables

 This plugin will use the following project variables (defined in your app’s `variables.gradle` file):